-

 Valle Verzasca II

 In the morning it is very cold in the Verzasca valley.
-Two hours earlier on site than the day before saved me the search for parking lot.
+Two hours earlier on site than the day before saved me the search for a parking lot.
 Two photographers were just at their last pictures.
 Again, I was relatively late.

 First the rocks of Lavertezzo with the church, then the many puddles in the rocks with their reflections.